SysKitTeam/docs-point/docs/releases/cloud/point-2026-03-10-release-note.md

   at System.Xml.Serialization.XmlSerializer.Deserialize(XmlReader xmlReader, String encodingStyle, XmlDeserializationEvents events)
   ```

-* **Fixed a bug** that caused the Remove Sharing Links action to fail when completed by a Point Admin without Microsoft 365 admin permissions with the following error:
+* **Fixed a bug** that caused the Remove Sharing Links action to fail when completed by a Point Admin without Microsoft 365 admin permissions, with the following error:

   ```
   System.ArgumentNullException: Value cannot be null.
 (Parameter 'input')